GSA/challenges-and-prizes/_posts/2024-08-12-whats-in-a-name.md

 author: Katherine Kempe
 image: /assets/images/Challenge and Prize Community Office Hours Banner.png
 post-body-content-uploads: /assets/images/Challenge and Prize Community Office Hours Banner.png
-image_alt_text: Blog post title on blue background "Celebrating Record Years in Prize Competitions and Citizen Science"
+image_alt_text: White text on blue background Challenge.gov Challenge and Prize Community Office Hours 4th Wednesday of each month 12 PM ET
 ---

 <p>If you scroll through the archives of Challenge.gov, you will find prize competitions with a variety of naming conventions.
 Some agencies go with the simple and straightforward like the DOJ Data Challenge.
 Some go with memorable puns like Tick Tick Bloom: Harmful Algal Bloom Detection Challenge.
 And yet others align with a consistent branding strategy like the xTech challenges.
 There’s no right or wrong way to name a Challenge, but we wanted to know: what’s in a prize challenge name?</p>